Water Canyon To Top Rock

-Description: This hike can be moderately or strenuous, depending on options you choose.
-It goes into beautiful country on the Utah/Arizona border.
+This hike can be moderate or strenuous, depending on options you choose.
+It goes into beautiful country on the Utah/Arizona border near Kanab.
 The area is remote, definitely off the beaten path, but the natural beauty here attracts more and more people every year.
-It is located on the edge of the Canaan Mountain Wilderness, north of the town of Hildale (On Highway 389 between Hurricane, Utah and Fredonia, Arizona).
+It is located on the edge of the Canaan Mountain Wilderness, north of the town of Hildale (on Highway 389 between Hurricane, Utah and Fredonia, Arizona).

 The route is a moderate hike along the well-defined path to the narrows of Water Canyon.
 It becomes strenuous as it climbs to the canyon rim and Top Rock.
 Beyond Top Rock you can day hike or backpack into solitude on Canaan Mountain, enjoying numerous vistas with Zion-like scenery.

 The Water Canyon slot is becoming a popular place for guided canyoneering treks.
 It is a great place to learn basic canyoneering skills.

 From the town of Hildale, drive to the trailhead by following Utah Avenue, swinging left onto Canyon Street and then right and then left onto the road that penetrates Water Canyon.
 Drive to the unmarked parking area at the end of the road.
 Look for the obvious trail that follows the waterway up the canyon.

 A massive natural arch can be seen from the trail about a mile above the canyon mouth.

 Stay high for the easiest hiking.
 Soon the trail drops down alongside the stream as the canyon becomes a slot, and you approach a scenic waterfall.
 Water may gush over the fall during runoff, but fade to a trickle or dry up during the heat of summer.
 As you hike into the slot you soon reach an inpassible wall.